 Indumathi’s awe-inspiring journey of resilience began literally in the eye of a storm.
-The daughter of a fisherman from coastal Tamil Nadu, she was orphaned during the 2004 Indian Ocean tsunami.
+The daughter of a fisherman from coastal Tamil Nadu, the 2004 Indian ocean tsunami played havoc in her life.
 She went on to play for the Tamil Nadu Women’s team along with two other girls who had lost their families to the devastation.
 "We lost everything to the ocean," the young midfielder shared.
 "But football has helped us rebuild our lives and given us a new-found sense of purpose."
 A regular starter, Indumathi even captained India for the first time in their recent demolition of Turkmenistan and scored the solitary goal in India’s hard-fought win over Hong Kong in their second international friendly against the side earlier this year.

 Sanju was born to a humble family in a village called Alakhpura in Haryana.
 While the state is famous for producing some of the country’s finest sportsmen, it is just as infamous for the oppressive social expectations it places on its women.
 But Sanju wasn’t afraid to challenge the gendered double standards of her local environment.
 In doing so, she has become a role model for football-loving Haryanavi girls who want to represent their country.
 She started playing football at age 10, in order to gain scholarships and money for her family, and has never looked back.
 Known for the positive attitude she brings to the pitch, she said she always likes to 'look at the glass half full', choosing to see opportunity in adversity.
 "The hardships I have faced have made me a better player — they’ve given me the physical and mental toughness I need both on and off the pitch," she shared.
 Last week, she scored a hat-trick in India’s 10-0 thumping of Turkmenistan in the Turkish Cup.